uc-eqgeo/occ-coseismic/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Our Changing Coast Probabilistic Coseismic Displacement Hazard Model
+Our Changing Coast: Probabilistic cOseismic diSplacemenT hAazard modeL (POSTAL)
 ===================================

 Add your content using ``reStructuredText`` syntax.
 See the `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ documentation for details.

-This repository allows the use of the New Zealand National Seismic Hazard Model (NZ NSHM22) for creating a national Probabilistic Coseismc Displacement Hazard Model (PCDHM).
+The Probailistic cOseismic diSplacemenT hAazard modeL (POSTAL) can provided hazard estiamtes for vertical land motion due to coseismic rupture.
-It is an expansion of the proof of concept decribed in Delano et al. (In Prep).
+POSTAL is an expansion of the proof of concept described in Delano et al. (2025), but optimised to work at national scales.
+It is developed as part of the Te Ao Horihuri: Te Ao Hou | Our Changing Coast project to assess the hazard faced by coastal communites in New Zealand (Coastal POSTAL).
+Initially designed for use with the outputs of the New Zealand National Seismic Hazard Model, it can be used with any fault rupture sets provided in an OpenSHA format.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.